VR Training Design

 -

-Received positive feedback from experienced crane users on the VR crane's realistic representation.
+Received positive feedback from experienced crane users on the realism and training relevance of the VR crane environment.